↓

 August 27 2019

 I’m usually a “telescope-only” sky observer.
 But last Thursday, August 22nd, I was up at the in-laws’ cottage, and after a couple of previous nights of “no go” seeing, the night was still looking iffy.
-Clouds were rolling in from the West, and it wasn’t obvious if it was even worth setting up the scope.… Read the rest
+Clouds were rolling in from the West, and it wasn’t obvious if it was even worth setting up the scope.
+I’ve done the same before at the same location, and almost always, the clouds sock me in.

 Picture of a telescope, stars, moon, and a log book to represent astronomy